nnikolash/go-coro/README.md

 clock.ProcessAll()
 ```

-Here an error is that `loop.AddTask()` called instead of `ctx.Go()`.
-In real time sleep of 1 second would be more than enough for event processor to be scheduled onto loop.
-But in simulation this sleep is in instant moment.
-So most likely goroutines won't even start execution before 100 sleep will be processed.
-After that `ProcessAll()` will see that no stasks left, and will return.
-After task goroutines will start adding event processor, but it will be too late.
+Here an error is that `go ...` called instead of `ctx.Go()`.
+In real time sleep of 1 second would be more than enough for goroutine to start and do its job.
+But in simulation this sleep is an instant moment.
+So in this case most likely goroutines won't even start execution before 100 sleeps will be processed.
+After that `ProcessAll()` will see that no tasks left, and will return.
+After that goroutines will eventually start adding new tasks, but it will be too late - the has already stopped.

 In simulated world, time between events passes in instant.
 So infinity may pass faster than goroutine even starts.
 That's why **goroutines** and **channels** most of the time **should not be used** with the coroutines or should we used with caution.
+Avoid assuming, that some code will execute faster than other code without explicit synchronization.

 ### How to synchonize without using mutex/channels?

 Coroutines all run on the same thread, so most of the time synchronization is not even need.
-But if it is still needed, it is possible to implement any synchronization primitive by using funtions `Pause()` and `Resume()` of context.
+But if it is still needed, it is possible to implement any synchronization primitive by using funtions `Pause()` and `Resume()` of the context.
-An example of implementation of such primitive is `coro.Mutext`.
+An example of implementation of such primitive is `coro.Mutex`.